TorchlightSoftware/law/README.md

 2. Standard adapters for websocket RPC, REST
 3. Enforce post-conditions?
 4. Development of a contract-driven web framework.

-## Inspiration / Credit

-Our approach to policies was inspired by the filter lifecycle from Ruby on Rails.
-The argument validations take some ideas from Design By Contract, e.g. preconditions.
-Applying validators to default names was suggested by @JosephJNK.
-I am interested to see if this will be conducive to creating a 'ubiquitous language' as described by Eric Evans in Domain Driven Design.

-The separation of Express and Connect has influenced our decision to do the same.
-I think that while frameworks can lead to gains in terms of productivity, a library has greater potential for re-use.

-Many thanks to @wearefractal (@amurray, @contra), @JosephJNK, and @uberscientist for conversations and collaboration on application design with functional and declarative programming.

 ## The Fine Print